MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 ### [WAS ND V9](#tab/was-nd-v9)

 This step is already performed for you when you use the VM base image.
-Set the following environment variables in the shell on `adminVM`.

 ### [WAS ND V85](#tab/was-nd-v85)